Snowfable/home-ed-resources/about.md

 {% include nav.html %}

 # About
 Home educators have always shared their resources.
-Due to the current situation with coronavirus (covid-19), home educators are now sharing their resources for all children at home.

-Starting with our local home ed group's list of online education resources, (which went viral on Facebook!), we have expanded on it and added information about safe ways children can have meet ups virtually.

-Parents - there's already more here than anyone can get through in a lifetime, so - don't panic - relax and let them choose!

-This information can be shared for non commercial use.
-Please do so and help out families who are social distancing, self isolating and self quarantining.
+This website began as a list created on our regional group, in March 2020.
+The now expanded resource - The Education Hub, can be accessed by all and shared for noncommercial use.

-<br><br>*March 2020*
+<br><br>*July 2020*

 {% include footer.md %}